DELF B2 Exam Preparation — Private Online Lessons

 DELF B2 and French Citizenship — What Changed in January 2026

 Since 1 January 2026, the French government requires a minimum B2 level in French for all naturalisation applications.
 Previously, a B1 level was sufficient.
-This is the most significant change to French citizenship language requirements in recent years.

 • The DELF B2 is one of the recognised certifications — alongside the TCF and TEF at equivalent level